Probabilistic Control and Majorization of Optimal Control: Probabilistic Control

-Some remarks can be made that motivate the former definition is more productive than the latter \begin{enumerate} \item The latter distribution has the disadvantage that it may describe densities that are not achievable for the system because here we enforce a transition probability, $\tau_t^*$.
-To speak in behavioural terms, $p^*(\underline{\xi}_T)$ might be out of the set of feasible trajectory distributions, $\mathcal{F}$.
-The other goal distribution in (\ref{eq:desirable}) is in that sense favourable, because the presence of the true transition distribution makes sure that if certain behaviours are unachievable, they are unachievable for the desired distribution by default. \item Note that it is possible to identify a cost model, $R$, so that both desired distribution models are equivalent
+\begin{remark} The latter density has the disadvantage that it may describe densities that are not achievable for the system because here we enforce a transition probability, $\tau_t^*$.
+To speak in behavioural terms, $p^*(\underline{\xi}_T)$ might be out of the set of feasible trajectory densities.
+The other goal density in (\ref{eq:desirable}) is in that sense favourable, because the presence of the true transition density makes sure that if certain behaviours are unachievable, they are unachievable for the desired density by default. \end{remark}